-Half book, half graphic-novel, London Deep has amazing illustrations and strips by artist Paul McGrory on every page.
+Half book, half graphic-novel, London Deep is a sequence of 5 graphic novels with amazing illustrations and strips on every page.

 London Deep was chosen as a Recommended Read for World Book Day.
 It was also picked as one of Manchester’s 24 (librarians) recommended reads.